San Diego Wedding Venue

 A signed contract and a deposit (based on the space reserved) are required to secure your date.
 A second nonrefundable deposit in the amount of 50% of the estimated event total will be due when stipulated by the contract.
 The remaining balance is due 3 business days prior to the event.
-Wedding packages start at $105 per person and include 1 hour of hosted bar, tray-passed hors d’oeuvres with White Glove Service, luncheon or dinner menu designed by The Prado’s award-winning culinary team, wedding cake provided by Flour Power, formal champagne toast, professional staff-synchronized service, full-length table linens, porcelain china and gold Chiavari chairs.
+Wedding packages start at $105 per person and include 1 hour of hosted bar, tray-passed hors d’oeuvres with White Glove Service, luncheon or dinner menu designed by The Prado’s award-winning culinary team, wedding cake (provided by one of the three preferred local bakeries), formal champagne toast, professional staff-synchronized service, full-length table linens, porcelain china and gold Chiavari chairs.

 A ceremony package is available for $1,400 in conjunction with a reception booked at The Prado.
 It includes the use of the venue’s Casa del Rey Moro Gardens (which seats up to 300 guests), white outdoor chairs, gift and guest book tables, bridal changing room, scheduled rehearsal time and outdoor sound system for the officiant.